 To disable RPMForge repository navigate to /etc/yum.repos.d/, open the rpmforge.repo file and set enabled=0.

-Congratulation’s!
-You have successfully installed RepoForge (RPMForge) Repository.
+Congratulations!
+You have successfully installed RepoForge on CentOS system.
 Thanks for using this tutorial for installing RepoForge on CentOS 7 systems.
 For additional help or useful information, we recommend you to check the official RepoForge website.